top of page

 Most days for Lindholm begin with a short bus ride and a 10-minute commute on the Metro Gold Line train from his home in Eagle Rock to Metro headquarters above Union Station in downtown Los Angeles.
 He is, by his own admission, “low maintenance.”
 A well-brewed cup of coffee is all it takes to get his day started properly.

 “A typical day for me is just keeping my door open so that my project managers can come in and talk to me about what’s going on,” explained Lindholm.
-In addition to leading the AMC effort, he manages more than 100 other projects for Metro, including the renovation of the agency’s Blue Line train, its oldest and second busiest line.
+In addition to leading the LAX/MTC effort, he manages more than 100 other projects for Metro, including the renovation of the agency’s Blue Line train, its oldest and second busiest line.

 Between meetings, Lindholm focuses on project staffing issues, the readiness of Metro consultants to support his projects and the timely procurement of construction contractors.
 It is a juggling act that requires patience, perseverance and faith in his staff.